In this lab you will write an xv6 device driver for a network interface card (NIC).

 When the network stack in net.c needs to send a packet, it calls e1000_transmit() with an mbuf that holds the packet to be sent.
 Your transmit code must place a pointer to the packet data in a descriptor in the TX (transmit) ring. struct tx_desc describes the descriptor format.
 You will need to ensure that each mbuf is eventually freed, but only after the E1000 has finished transmitting the packet (the E1000 sets the E1000_TXD_STAT_DD bit in the descriptor to indicate this).

-When the E1000 receives each packet from the ethernet, it first DMAs the packet to the mbuf pointed to by the next RX (receive) ring descriptor, and then generates an interrupt.
+When the E1000 receives each packet from the ethernet, it DMAs the packet to the memory pointed to by addr in the next RX (receive) ring descriptor.
+If an E1000 interrupt is not already pending, the E1000 asks the PLIC to deliver one as soon as interrupts are enabled.
 Your e1000_recv() code must scan the RX ring and deliver each new packet's mbuf to the network stack (in net.c) by calling net_rx().
 You will then need to allocate a new mbuf and place it into the descriptor, so that when the E1000 reaches that point in the RX ring again it finds a fresh buffer into which to DMA a new packet.

 In addition to reading and writing the descriptor rings in RAM, your driver will need to interact with the E1000 through its memory-mapped control registers, to detect when received packets are available and to inform the E1000 that the driver has filled in some TX descriptors with packets to send.
 The global variable regs holds a pointer to the E1000's first control register; your driver can get at the other registers by indexing regs as an array.
 You'll need to use indices E1000_RDT and E1000_TDT in particular.